Tongtong-Xu-PSL/LIM/README.md

 Alexander M.A, Matrosova L, Penland C, Scott J.D, Chang P. Forecasting Pacific SSTs: Linear inverse model predictions of the PDO.
 Journal of Climate 2008, 21(2): 385-402.

+Frankignoul C, Gastineau G, Kwon YO.
+Estimation of the SST Response to Anthropogenic and External Forcing and Its Impact on the Atlantic Multidecadal Oscillation and the Pacific Decadal Oscillation.
+Journal of Climate 2017, 30(24): 9871-9895.

 Newman M, Sardeshmukh PD.
 Are we near the predictability limit of tropical Indo-Pacific sea surface temperatures?
 Geophysical Research Letters 2017, 44(16): 8520-8529.

 Shin SI, Newman M. Seasonal Predictability of Global and North American Coastal Sea Surface Temperature and Height Anomalies.
 Geophysical Research Letters 2021, 48(10).

+Alexander MA, Shin S-I, Battisti DS.
+The Influence of the Trend, Basin Interactions, and Ocean Dynamics on Tropical Ocean Prediction.
+Geophysical Research Letters 2022, 49(3): e2021GL096120.

 Xu T, Newman M, Capotondi A, Stevenson S, Di Lorenzo E, Alexander M.A.
 An increase in marine heatwaves without significant changes in surface ocean temperature variability.
 Nature Communications 2022.
 In press.

+Lorenzo ED, Xu T, Zhao Y, Newman M, Capotondi A, Stevenson S, et al. Modes and Mechanisms of Pacific Decadal-Scale Variability.
+Annual Review of Marine Science 2023, 15(1): null.